Residence Agreement Policies and Procedures

 Health, Safety, and Security Policies

-After the first round of housing assignments, room assignments for those assigned in the Draw are normally made through an in-house procedure that is approved through Residential Education and R&DE Student Housing Assignments and led by Residential Education student staff and professional staff.
+After the first round of building-level assignments, individual room assignments are made through an online procedure that is approved through Residential Education and R&DE Student Housing Assignments.

-Room assignments after the first round of the Draw are made by R&DE Student Housing Front Desk Supervisors based on vacancies.
+Room assignments after the first round of building-level assignments are made by R&DE Student Housing Service Center Supervisors based on vacancies.

-Gender-inclusive room assignments are allowed in designated locations in undergraduate housing as announced during the Draw process.
+Gender-inclusive room assignments are allowed in designated locations in undergraduate housing.
 Students must select their own roommates from students assigned to the house and file a gender-inclusive housing petition in Axess in order to participate in the program.
 For specific information, see the R&DE Student Housing website.
 Students in romantic relationships should apply for couples housing as gender inclusive housing is not for students in romantic relationships.

-Students who have signed up for theme, focus, or co-op houses must meet the eligibility requirements for the house and must participate in activities required by the house program.
+Students assigned to theme, or co-op houses must meet the eligibility requirements for the house and must participate in activities required by the house program.
 If they do not meet the eligibility or program requirements, they will be reassigned.

-In graduate residences, specific room assignments are made by the Housing Front Desk Supervisors or Housing Assignments staff.
-Any change in room assignments must be authorized by your Front Desk Supervisor or Housing Assignments staff.
+In graduate residences, specific room assignments are made by the Housing Service Center Supervisors or Housing Assignments staff.
+Any change in room assignments must be authorized by your Housing Service Center Supervisor or Housing Assignments staff.

 Gender-inclusive room assignments are allowed in all graduate residences on a space-available basis and are requested by filing a gender-inclusive housing petition in Axess.
 To participate in the program, students roommates must be assigned to the same residence and apartment type.

 For emergency preparedness, R&DE Student Housing needs to know the room assignment of each student living in Student Housing.
-Students may not change rooms without the approval of R&DE Housing Assignments or their Housing Front Desk.
+Students may not change rooms without the approval of R&DE Housing Assignments or their Housing Service Center.

 Requests for Reassignment During the Academic Year